 Other important things to know:

-- Phantom limb is the sensation that an amputated or missing limb is still attached.
+- Phantom limb pain is the sensation that an amputated or missing limb is still attached.
 Approximately 80 to 100% of individuals with an amputation experience phantom sensations in their amputated limb.

 - The feeling of your amputated limb still being attached after it has been amputated is very normal.
-Around 80 to 100% of amputees experience it.

 - A prosthetic leg may not be suitable for everyone but your mobility centre will be able to advise you on other assistive devices such as crutches or wheelchairs.